tommyhuangthu/SAAINT/README.md

 1. Download mmCIF-associated FASTA files

-1. Run/Test SAAINT-parser on a single PDB entry
+1. Run and test SAAINT-parser

 1. Run SAAINT-parser to process all mmCIF files